railsbridge-boston/cookbook/README.md

 Ask a lead organizer for access to credentials to the various services we use.

-Here's a list of who's who:
+Here's a list of roles that are involved in organizing a workshop:

-* Organizer: May change depending on the workshop, ask Melissa Xie if you don't know who it is
+* Lead Organizer
 * Venue Coordinator: changes with each workshop, whoever does it should commit to owning the process
-* Registration Coordinator: usually the organizer, again
+* Registration Coordinator
-* Catering Coordinator: Mash Inglis
+* Catering Coordinator
-* Sponsorship Coordinator: Julissa Jansen
+* Sponsorship Coordinator
-* TA Coordinator: Margaret Scott
+* TA Coordinator
-* Child Care Coordinator: Melissa Xie
+* Child Care Coordinator
-* MC: changes with each event.
-We try to get an MC a few weeks before.
+* Installfest Coordinator
+* MC

 ## Answering email (Organizer)